 Proposal 8: SNPN checking is needed before sending the available indicator of the RLF report procedure.
 FFS to PNI-NPN checking.

 To the logged MDT enhancement for NPN, it is suggested by many companies to introduce the NPN ID into the area scope of logged MDT configuration.
 A few companies suggest including the NPN ID into the logged MDT results, but whether both the NID and the CAG ID should be introduced, or only the NID should be introduced needs further discussion.
+One company suggests that RAN2 enhance the logged MDT report with cell type indication (e.g., SNPN cell) as part of the measurement results, Rapporteur thinks that the cell type can also be deduce from the NPN ID if the NPN ID is included.
+Hence, we could discuss the NPN ID information and the cell type information together.
+One company suggests RAN2 enhance the MDT configuration (interFreqTargetInfo) to enable logging only NPN or PN cells per frequency.

 Proposal 9: Include NID and CAG-ID into the area scope of logged MDT configuration, for SNPN case and PNI-NPN case, respectively.

+Proposal 10: RAN2 to discuss whether to enhance the MDT configuration (interFreqTargetInfo) to enable logging only NPN or PN cells per frequency.

-Proposal 10: Include the NPN ID information into the CGI information of logged MDT result.
+Proposal 11: Include the NPN ID information into the CGI information and/or cell type indication (e.g., SNPN cell) as part of logged MDT result.

 FFS: Only NID or both NID and CAG ID will be introduced as NPN ID information.